Onto-Med/gfo-light/docs/README.md

 GFO-light defined temporal relations between individuals based on [Allen, J. F. (1983).
 Maintaining knowledge about temporal intervals.](https://doi.org/10.1145/182.358434).
 For this purpose, 13 subproperties of the object property *temporallyRelatedWith* were introduced (*after*, *before*, *during*, *temporallyContains*, *temporallyEqual*, *temporallyFinishedBy*, *temporallyFinishes*, *temporallyMeets*, *temporallyMetBy*, *temporallyOverlappedBy*, *temporallyOverlaps*, *temporallyStartedBy* and *temporallyStarts*).
 In addition, object properties *hasTemporalPart* (as a shortcut for *temporallyStartedBy or temporallyFinishedBy or temporallyContains*) and *temporalPartOf* (as a shortcut for *temporallyStarts or temporallyFinishes or during*) were defined.
 If a temporal relation is applied to other concrete individuals as time intervals (i.e., attributive, continuant, process or situation), it is propagated to their existence times. *'StartOfMatch temporallyStarts Match'* (Examples 5a and 5b) means that the time of the match (a chronoid) starts at the defined point of time.
 Some temporal relations can also be applied to points in time (*before*/*after*, *temporallyEqual*) or a point in time and a time interval (*before*, *temporallyStarts*, *temporallyFinishes*, *during* or their inverse relations).
 For some temporal relations (object properties), corresponding shortcuts (data properties) are defined for direct use in data property assertions (*afterDateTimeValue*, *beforeDateTimeValue*, *containsDateTimeValue*, *finishedByDateTimeValue*, *startedByDateTimeValue*, *hasTemporalPartDateTimeValue*).

-⚠ The basic theory of phenomenal time in GFO (full) is inspired by the ideas of Franz Brentano ([Baumann, R. et al. (2014).
+⚠ The basic theory of phenomenal time in GFO-full is inspired by the ideas of Franz Brentano ([Baumann, R. et al. (2014).
 Axiomatic theories of the ontology of time in GFO.](https://journals.sagepub.com/doi/10.3233/AO-140136)).
 According to this theory, each chronoid has exactly two extremal time boundaries (which can be understood as its first and last time point) and infinitely many inner time boundaries.
 Time boundaries can coincide, i.e., have a temporal distance of zero, although they are different entities.
 GFO-light shares this view, but also provides a simplified option for modelling a point in time simultaneously as the end of a time interval and the start of the following time interval.
-In addition, GFO-light allows the application of some Allen's relations to points in time, so that, for example, *temporallyEqual*, applied to points in time, can be understood as equivalent to *coincidesWith* from GFO (full).
+In addition, GFO-light allows the application of some Allen's relations to points in time, so that, for example, *temporallyEqual*, applied to points in time, can be understood as equivalent to *coincidesWith* from GFO-full.